 Living in Caves

 Most of the cave dwellings have only one room.
-One of the more extravagant dwellings has several rooms plus a garage.
-Several of the caves were heated by fireplaces.
+One of the more luxurious homes has several rooms plus a garage.
+Fireplaces heated several of the caves.
 Stovepipes can still be seen protruding from the top of the bluff.

 Residents of the cavern homes were not the cleanest bunch.
 There are several huge piles of cans littering the area.
 Sanitation consisted of a two-seat outhouse that is still there today.
-If you need to use the restroom we suggest you use the one next to the Shoshone Post Office.
+If you need to use the restroom, we suggest using the one next to the Shoshone Post Office.
 You will more than likely find a rattlesnake sitting in the gulch outhouse.

 Where is Dublin Gulch Ghost Town

-Dublin Gulch is located about a half-mile outside of the town of Shoshone California.
-To reach the cave dwellings follow the dirt road next to the cemetery.
-The road is rough and may not suitable for low clearance vehicles. (you can always walk it’s not too far.)
-Shoshone is 53 miles south of Baker California on Highway 127.
+Dublin Gulch is located about a half-mile outside of Shoshone, California.
+Follow the dirt road next to the cemetery to reach the cave dwellings.
+The road is rough and may not be suitable for low clearance vehicles. (you can always walk.
+It’s not too far.)
+Shoshone is 53 miles south of Baker, California, on Highway 127.